How to use Ably with React

 The problem with using the Ably client library SDKs in React projects is that the Ably libraries manage their own state and can trigger re-renders.
 This has historically made it difficult to decide on the best place to put Ably code in your React applications.

-To make this easier for developers, we have built some custom React hooks.
-This guide hows you how to use Ably React Hooks in your React projects (and projects using frameworks based on React, like Next.js).
+To make this easier for developers, Ably includes React extensions as part of the Ably Javascript SDK.
+This guide hows you how to use Ably React extensions in your React projects (and projects using frameworks based on React, like Next.js).

-For more information about the rationale behind Ably React Hooks and how they work read this article.
+For more information about the rationale behind Ably React extensions and how they work read this article.

 Step 1 – Create your Ably app and API key